 The amount of money you get from a slip and fall incident will depend on many factors.
-Your slip and fall lawyer will combine all of your medical bills, medication costs, lost earnings, and more, in order to come up with a number to ask for in compensation.
+We will combine all of your medical bills, medication costs, lost earnings, and more, in order to come up with a number to ask for in compensation.
 If the other party is found to have been extremely neglectful, then you may qualify for punitive damages as well as compensatory damages.
 Compensatory damages will cover your medical bills, lost income, and pain and suffering.
 Punitive damages are designed to deter the other party from causing any future incidents.
 These are extremely rare and may be capped in some states.
 Punitive damages are not used to compensate for harm, rather, they are there to punish wrongdoers.
 To receive this type of damage, you must show willful and wanton or reckless behavior.
-An experienced attorney can help you determine if punitive damages are available in your case.
+We can help you determine if punitive damages are available in your case.

 What Can I Do With the Money?